 Support the news

-Outside the Stratton Student Center on Mass Ave., speakers called for the resignation of MIT President L. Rafael Reif and of all officials who knew about Epstein's gifts to the school.
+Outside the Stratton Student Center on Massachusetts Avenue, speakers called for the resignation of MIT President L. Rafael Reif and of all officials who knew about Epstein's gifts to the school.
 Several times throughout the three-hour event, the crowd of more than 100 students and staff broke out to chant in unison, "They knew!" — in reference to school administrators.

 On Thursday, Reif disclosed that shortly after becoming MIT president in 2012, he signed a note thanking Epstein for a contribution — though, he said, "I do not recall it."
 Reif also said that he was present during at least one meeting at which the gifts were discussed.